looxis/laravel-amazon-mws/README.md

 Feel free to add the endpoints you need ([contribute](#contributing)).
 A List of all available endpoints you can see under the endpoint [road map](#road-map).

+🚨 Amazon Introduced a new [Selling Partner API](https://developer.amazonservices.com/) A modernized suite of REST APIs utilizing standards.
+[Github Docs](https://github.com/amzn/selling-partner-api-docs) The laravel-amazon-mws package provides only methods for the Amazon MWS service.
+We will add a laravel package for the SP-Api next year (2021).

 ## Contents

 - [Installation](#installation)